deeedob/clap-rci/README.md

 # clap-rci

-> This is the proof-of-concept implementation, as highlighted in my
-> [thesis](https://github.com/deeedob/thesis).
-It is feature incomplete, and
-> I'm currently working on a rewrite.

 The **Remote Control Interface (RCI)** is a plugin layer abstraction for the [*CLAP*](https://github.com/free-audio/clap) standard.
 It uses a high-performance gRPC server to allow clients to connect and communicate